Abstract¶

 Solving a consumption-saving problem using numerical methods requires the modeler to choose how to represent a policy function.
 In the stochastic case, where analytical solutions are generally not available, a common approach is to use low-order polynomial splines that exactly match the function at a finite set of gridpoints, and then to assume that interpolated or extrapolated versions of that spline represent the function well at the continuous infinity of unmatched points.
 Carroll (2006) developed the endogenous gridpoints method (EGM), which has become a standard tool for computing consumption at gridpoints determined endogenously using the Euler equation.

-Unfortunately, this endogenous gridpoints solution is not very well-behaved outside the original range of gridpoints (though other common solution methods are no better outside their own predefined ranges).
+Unfortunately, this endogenous gridpoints solution is not very well-behaved outside the original range of gridpoints, though other common solution methods are no better outside their own predefined ranges.
 Figure 1 demonstrates the point.
-The figure shows the approximated precautionary component of savings, the amount by which the realist consumes less than an optimist with the same expected income path.
+The figure shows the approximated precautionary component of saving, the amount by which the realist consumes less than an optimist with the same expected income path.
 Theory proves that precautionary saving is always positive, yet the linearly extrapolated numerical approximation eventually predicts negative precautionary saving.
-However, in the presence of uncertainty, the consumption-saving rule must be evaluated outside any prespecified grid.
-This is because large positive shock realizations push next period’s assets for a sufficiently wealthy individual beyond the grid boundaries.
+Under uncertainty, however, the consumption-saving rule must be evaluated outside any prespecified grid, because large positive shocks push a sufficiently wealthy individual’s next-period assets beyond the grid boundaries.

 Figure 1:For Large Enough Resources , Predicted Precautionary Saving is Negative (Oops!)